-Understanding that there are two types of designated funds (or donations), solicited and unsolicited, is the first step in getting this right.
+Understanding that there are two types (or buckets) of funds, restricted and unrestricted, is the first step in getting this right.
 Let’s take a look at each:

 Solicited designations.
 A solicitation means that your organization asked for donations for a particular cause.
 Maybe it was by letter, email, website, radio spot…it doesn’t really matter.
-What matters is that donations given in response to a direct solicitation are to be permanently dedicated to that purpose.
+What matters is that donations given in response to a direct solicitation are to be dedicated to that purpose.
 In our soup kitchen example, the board cannot move that money around, no matter how dire the circumstances, if those funds are the result of a solicitation.
-Just last week, many of you may have read the story of the director of a large, national charity resigning after it was found he did just this very thing.
-Was it for a good reason?
-Yes.
-Was it illegal?
-Unfortunately, yes.

 Unsolicited designations.
 These are donated funds that the donor designates without having been solicited by the charity.
-For example, Bob decides to donate $100 to the local soup kitchen, but on his own decides to “designate” that those funds be used for future expansion.
+For example, Bob decides to donate $100 to the soup kitchen, but on his own decides to “designate” that those funds be used for future expansion.
 In this situation, can the charity legally divert that money to its food fund?
-This may surprise you…but the answer is, “Yes!”
-To be fair, there are certainly times where it is politically expedient to honor an unsolicited designation, but the key point is that only the charity itself can tie strings to the donation.
-This news often comes as a welcome relief to charities that have struggled with how to deal with these situations.
+The answer depends on the actions of the nonprofit at the time of the gift.
+If Bob is notified of that possibility at the time of the gift, and agrees to it, then the restriction may be avoided.
+If not, the donation will likely be considered restricted.

 One more point about solicited designations…there are ways to avoid this problem.
-First, provide a disclaimer with your solicitation that the organization reserves the right to move money as it sees fit.
+First, provide a disclaimer with your solicitation that the organization reserves the right to use money as it sees fit.
 Or, that any funds received over and above the budget of the solicited purpose will be put into the general fund.
-In a situation where it’s too late for a disclaimer, you can go back to donors and ask permission to retask their donations.
+Make sure your donation receipt reiterates that point.
+In a situation where it’s too late for a disclaimer, you can go back to donors and ask permission to re-purpose their donations.
 Keep in mind that they have the legal right to say no, though that is unlikely in most legitimate situations of need.